Multi-Winner Voting with Approval Preferences

+In the first round, the marginal contribution of $a$ is $\nicefrac 1 2 + 4\cdot \nicefrac 1 3$; the marginal contribution from the other candidates is at least $2$.
+Thus, candidate $a$ is removed in the first round, even though it has the highest approval score. \end{example}

+Finally, let us mention a paper by \citet{FLPT-effective} which considers and compares several heuristic algorithms for approximating multi-winner rules (e.g., via simulated annealing).
+This line of work has not yet been extended specifically to Thiele methods, though the ideas in their work can be applied to the ABC setting.

-\subsection{Monroe's Rule}
+\section{Monroe's Rule}

 Monroe's rule~\citep{monroeElection} is an ABC rule\footnotemark{} related to the Chamberlin--Courant rule.
-It also aims at maximizing the number of voters who are represented in the elected committee.
+It also aims at maximising the number of voters who are represented by at least one candidate in the elected committee.
 The main difference is that each committee member can represent at most $\nicefrac 1 k$-th of the voters.

 \begin{abcrule}[Monroe] Given a committee $W$, a Monroe assignment for $W$ is a function $\phi \colon N \to W$ such that each candidate $c \in W$ is assigned roughly the same number of voters, i.e., for all $c\in W$ it holds that $\lfloor \nicefrac{n}{k} \rfloor \leq |\phi^{-1}(c)| \leq \lceil \nicefrac{n}{k} \rceil$.
 The candidate $\phi(i)$ can be viewed as the representative of voter $i$.
 Let $\Phi(W)$ be the set of all possible Monroe assignments for $W$.
 The Monroe-score of a committee $W$ is defined as the number of voters that have a representative assigned that they approve (given an optimal Monroe assignment), i.e., $\score{\monroe}(A, W) = \max_{\phi \in \Phi(W)} |\{i\in N: \phi(i) \in A(i)\}|$.
 Monroe returns all committees with a maximum Monroe score. \end{abcrule}